dfelinto/blender-manual/lighting/ambient_occlusion.rst

    :guilabel:`Constant Jittered`
-      The historical sample method, more prone to "bias" artifacts…
+      The historical sample method, more prone to "bias" artifacts...

       :guilabel:`Bias`
          The angle (in radians) the hemisphere will be made narrower (i.e.